usesorane/laravel-cloudflare/README.md

 	- https://www.cloudflare.com/ips-v6
 - Caches the lists for 24h by default
 - Provides a command to keep the list up-to-date: `php artisan cloudflare:refresh`
-- Get the lists in your code via the `LaravelCloudflare` service:
+- Interact with the lists in your code via the `LaravelCloudflare` service:
     - `ipv4()`: get IPv4 addresses
     - `ipv6()`: get IPv6 addresses
     - `all()`: get all addresses (v4 + v6)